vaginessa/dns-wiki/HOWTO-Compile-AFWall.md

 On the host side you'll need to install:

-* NDK r9, nominally under /opt/android-ndk-r9
+* NDK r10, nominally under /opt/android-ndk-r10
-* Host-side gcc, make, etc. (Red Hat "Development Tools" group or Debian build-essential)
+* Host-side gcc 4.7 (or higher), make, etc.
 * autoconf, automake, and libtool

 This command will build the Android binaries and copy them into <code>res/raw/</code>

-> make -C external NDK=/opt/android-ndk-r9
+> make -C external NDK=/opt/android-ndk-r10

 Compiling via graphical user interface
 --------------------------------------

-* [Here](https://www.xda-developers.com/xda-tv-2/how-to-build-an-android-app-part-1-setting-up-eclipse-and-android-sdk-xda-tv/) is a Video Tutorial from a xda member for those users who want to use the graphical user interface (GUI) method.
+* [Here](https://www.xda-developers.com/xda-tv-2/how-to-build-an-android-app-part-1-setting-up-eclipse-and-android-sdk-xda-tv/) is a Video Tutorial from a XDA member for those users who want to use the graphical user interface (GUI) method.
 The tutorial is based on the needed software explained above.
 * [Here](https://developer.android.com/training/basics/firstapp/index.html) you get the official build instructions.